9 Appendicitis Symptoms You Should Know, According to Doctors

-A diagnosis can be tricky, however, says Michael Payne, MD, a gastroenterologist with Cambridge Health Alliance, a Harvard-affiliated public healthcare system, in Cambridge, Mass.
+An actual diagnosis of appendicitis however can be tricky, says Michael Payne, MD, a gastroenterologist with Cambridge Health Alliance, a Harvard-affiliated public healthcare system, in Cambridge, MA.
 "It is a very common illness and many people don't have classic symptoms," he says.
 "We actually have to put our hands on a belly to see for sure."

 Appendicitis pain often occurs in the lower-right side of the abdomen.
 The first sign, however, is typically discomfort near the belly button, which then moves to the lower abdomen.